 Part III – Professional Responsibility - aligns to Core Standards 9-10 and is completed before, during, or after the final Student Teaching or Internship experience (formative or summative)

-All Vermont educator preparation programs are required to follow the VLP directions, rubrics and scoring guides.
-Part II has common evidence that all preparation programs will require.
+All approved Vermont educator preparation and alternate route programs are required to follow the VLP directions, rubrics and scoring guides.
+Part II has common evidence that all programs will require.
 These common elements are:

 A unit plan